 Education in the Federal Budget

 Federal education programs account for a relatively small but significant share of the total federal budget.
-The fiscal year 2013 federal budget totaled $3.7 trillion.
-Of this amount, 32 percent was discretionary funding, which is subject to the annual appropriations process whereby Congress determines funding levels each year through legislation.
-The remaining 68 percent of funding was mandatory spending, which is not subject to the annual appropriations process and includes entitlement programs such as Social Security and Medicare.
+The fiscal year 2014 federal budget request from President Obama totaled $3.8 trillion.
+Of this amount, 33 percent was discretionary funding, which is subject to the annual appropriations process whereby Congress determines funding levels each year through legislation.
+The remaining 66 percent of funding was mandatory spending, which is not subject to the annual appropriations process and includes entitlement programs such as Social Security and Medicare.
 Read more about Education in the Federal Budget...

 Federal Education Programs

-We provide background and analytical information on many federal education programs, with a particular focus on finance.
+We provide background and analytic information on many federal education programs, with a particular focus on finance.
 This information is organized into seven sections:

 - No Child Left Behind - Overview